Anoy27/US-Flights-Data-Clenaing-Analysis/README.md

-# US Flights Data Cleaning
+# US Historical Flights Data Cleaning
 This repository contains my analysis of US flights data from 1995 to 2016.
 This .txt dataset is full of errors and messy data.
 So, the primary focus is to clean the data and then analyze it.

 ## Project Overview: